Fall Festival at Farmers Market harvests fun for the whole family

 In what can be the perfect spot for shopping the fresh, fall harvest, the market is full of items ranging from fresh produce and baked goods to handmade candles and jewelry.
 Even including activities like mini pumpkin painting for the kids in the last day for the regular Farmers Market season.

-Starting next month, the market will move to the 1st and 3rd Saturdays from 10 a.m. – 1 p.m.
+Starting next month, the market will move to the first and third Saturdays from 10 a.m.– 1 p.m.